mobilejazz/harmony-reference/docs/best-practices/documentation.md

 title: Documentation
 ---

-Each project repository must have a folder `/docs` that will contain all documentation related to the project, business and technical details.
+Each project repository should have a folder `/docs` that will contain all documentation related to the project, business and technical details.

 ## What do we need to document?